usnistgov/xslt-blender/README.md

 Developers who are interested in this code base should consider both

 - new applications showing new functionalities
-- how you can contribute to building, extending and supporting this
+- how you can contribute to building, extending and supporting this (project or approach)

 ## Rights

-As work product of the National Intitute for Standards and Technology (NIST), this software with its documentation is offered to the public domain, as noted in the [License file](LICENSE.md), provided only that adequate notices of origin and modification are kept intact.
+As work product of the National Intitute for Standards and Technology (NIST), this software with its documentation is placed into the public domain, as noted in the [License file](LICENSE.md), provided only that adequate notices of origin and modification are kept intact.

 ## Why XSLT?